Noa Zilberman, Computing Infrastructure group

 Prof Noa Zilberman leads the Computing Infrastructure Group at the Department of Engineering Science.

-Before joining Oxford, Prof Zilberman was a Fellow and Affiliated Lecturer at the University of Cambridge' Department of Computer Science and Technology, where she was the PI on multiple projects (e.g., CAND, PERF) and the Chief Architect of the NetFPGA project.
+Before joining Oxford, Prof Zilberman was a Fellow and an Affiliated Lecturer at the University of Cambridge' Department of Computer Science and Technology, where she was the PI on multiple projects (e.g., CAND, PERF) and the Chief Architect of the NetFPGA project.

 Prof Zilberman has over 15 years of industrial experience.
 In her last role before moving to academia, she was a Senior Principal chip architect in Broadcom's Network Switching group.
 Amongst others, she led the hardware development of the first 100Gbps traffic manager, and the architecture of Broadcom's StrataDNX BCM88670.

 Prof Zilberman received her BSC, MSc, and PhD in Electrical Engineering from Tel-Aviv University.
+She is a Senior Member of IEEE, Senior Member of ACM and an IEEE ComSoc Distinguished Lecturer (2023-2024).